 John F. Sowa

-This is an updated version of an article in the Encyclopedia of Artificial Intelligence, edited by Stuart C. Shapiro, Wiley, 1987, second edition, 1992.
-Most of the text from 1992 is unchanged, but more references and updates have been added.
+This is an updated version of an article in the Encyclopedia of Artificial Intelligence, Wiley, 1987, second edition, 1992.
+Most of the text from 1992 is unchanged, but more recent material and references have been added.

 A semantic network or net is a graph structure for representing knowledge in patterns of interconnected nodes and arcs.
 Computer implementations of semantic networks were first developed for artificial intelligence and machine translation, but earlier versions have long been used in philosophy, psychology, and linguistics.
 The Giant Global Graph of the Semantic Web is a large semantic network (Berners-Lee et al. 2001; Hendler & van Harmelen 2008).